artyom/ende/README.md

 	Usage:
 	  -in="": path to encrypted file to decrypt
 	  -key="": path to private key in PEM format
-	  -out="": path to decrypted file to create (should not exist)
+	  -out="": path to decrypted file to write

 [1]: http://golang.org/pkg/crypto/rand/#Reader